kokodev/NSCategories/README.md

 # NSCategories Collection
 ============

-Extension Categories for some Cocoa Datatypes
+The NSCatetory Extension Collection provides simplified methods for some Cocoa Datatypes.
+This collection will grow over time.
+Also, the documentation will be added soon!

 ## Available Extensions